Zero Waste Bathroom Swaps

 • 2 tsp arrowroot powder

-• 2 drops essential oil (for scent)
+• 2 drops essential oil (for scent – optional)

 • Enough liquid coconut oil to make a nice paste

-If youโ€™re not keen on making your own deodorant, there are plenty of options available that do come in sustainable packaging, such as deodorant sticks in cardboard and natural pastes in aluminium tins.
+If you’re not keen on making your own deodorant, there are plenty of options available that do come in sustainable packaging.

 ZERO WASTE DEODORANT